Freestyle skiing at the 2022 Winter Olympics – Women's moguls

 The women's moguls competition in freestyle skiing at the 2022 Winter Olympics was held on 3 February (qualification) and 6 February (final), at the Genting Snow Park in Zhangjiakou.
 Jakara Anthony of Australia won the event, with Jaelin Kauf of the United States taking silver and Anastasia Smirnova, representing the Russian Olympic Committee, bronze.
 For all of them this is the first Olympic medal.
-Antony's medal is the first Olympic medal for Australia in women's moguls.
+Anthony's medal is the first Olympic medal for Australia in women's moguls.

 The defending champion was Perrine Laffont.
 The silver medalist, who is also the 2014 Olympic champion, Justine Dufour-Lapointe, also qualified for the Olympics, as well as the bronze medalist, Yuliya Galysheva.
 At the 2021–22 FIS Freestyle Ski World Cup, before the Olympics Anri Kawamura led the ranking, followed by Laffont and Jakara Anthony.
 Laffont is also the 2021 world champion, with Galysheva and Anastasia Smirnova being the silver and the bronze medalist, respectively.

 In the final, Anthony won with the season's best of 83.09 points.
 Kauf showed the fastest run, but lost to Anthony in air and turns.
 Smirnova became third, ahead of Laffont, Kawamura, and Olivia Giaccio.